 The South Carolina taxable income of a resident estate or trust begins with federal taxable income and is modified by differences between South Carolina and federal law.
 The income of an estate or trust doing business in more than one state is subject to the allocation and apportionment provisions in Article 17, Chapter 6, Title 12, S.C.
 Code of Laws.

 An electing small business trust is taxed at 7%.
 Any other estate or trust pays the same rate that applies to individuals.
 An estate or trust may be eligible for the reduced income tax rate of 3% on active trade or business income from a pass through business.

-Yes, a partnership or S-corporation may file a composite return on behalf of one or more nonresident shareholders or partners who are individuals, estates or trusts.
+Yes, a partnership, S-corporation, or Limited Liability Company (LLC) taxed as a partnership or S-corporation may file a composite return on behalf of two or more nonresident partners, shareholders of the S-corporation or members of the LLC, who are individuals, estates, or trusts.